 “prize liability” means the amount needed in a fixed prize game to pay all winning entries in that game, in addition to prize reserve fund allocations as authorized by the permit.

-(1) There shall be established, as part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985 —
+(1) The following agency special purpose accounts are established under section 16 of the Financial Management Act 2006 —

-(a) an account to be known as the “Sports Lotteries Account”; and
+(a) an account called the Sports Lotteries Account;

-(b) an account to be known as the “Arts Lotteries Account”.
+(b) an account called the Arts Lotteries Account.

 (2) Of the net subscriptions received by the Commission in respect of lotteries conducted by it, the Commission shall pay during each year —